vreplicon/quilt-calc-api/README.md

 ### /api/quilts

-A GET request to this endpoint will return all of the quilt patterns in the database
+A GET request to this endpoint will return all of the standard quilt patterns in the database Use a POST request to add a new quilt to the database

+### /api/quilts/lookup_id

+Use a GET request to recieve the first quilt in the database with the given lookup_id

 ## Technologies Used